protestsafe/protestsafe.github.io/README.md

 ## If You're Arrested

-Say “I want my attorney and I choose to remain silent” Do not answer questions until you have a chance to talk to a lawyer (Search keywords: "Youtube Don't Talk to the Police")
+Say “I want my attorney and I choose to remain silent”.
+Do not answer questions until you have a chance to talk to a lawyer.
+(Search keywords: "Youtube Don't Talk to the Police")

 ---